EngOmarElsayed/SwiftUserDefaults/README.md

 5. [Author](#conclusion)

 ## Introduction <a name="introduction"></a>
-This package is crafted for effortless integration and streamlined access to user defaults.
+This package is crafted for effortless integration and streamlined access to user defaults plus it supports the new privacy rules from WWDC23.
 Adding it to your project is straightforward: simply include the package link in the main app package like this:"

 <img width="600" alt="Screenshot 2024-03-15 at 3 28 47 AM" src="https://github.com/EngOmarElsayed/SwiftUserDefaults/assets/125718818/749fcc36-13c9-4b04-84b8-c93893162a3d">